Kenneth H. Merten: Diplomatic career

 Merten joined the United States Foreign Service in 1987.
 He holds the rank of Career Minister.
 Since then, he has served both at Department of State facilities in Washington, DC and international assignments.
 Prior to his appointment as ambassador to Haiti, his international experience consisted of assignments in Paris, Brussels and Bonn.
 He also served in Haiti as vice consul and economic counselor between 1988 and 1990 and between 1998 and 2000 respectively.
 In 2009, he was appointed to the position of ambassador to Haiti, and began his duties as such on 24 August 2009.
 In 2012, he was appointed to the position of ambassador to Croatia and began his duties as such on 30 October 2012.

 As Haiti Special Coordinator during the 2015-2016 Haitian presidential election Merten traveled to Haiti and spoke about an upcoming verification commission report on fraud in the election, saying "We hope it is very, very quick and does not change the results of the election" in April 2016.
 He was joined by other U.S. officials pushing for quickly accepted elections.
 He left the post in January 2017 during the presidential transition of Donald Trump.

 From 2017 to 2019, Merten served as the acting principal deputy assistant secretary for the Bureau of Western Hemisphere Affairs.
 From 2019 to 2022, he served as the principal deputy assistant secretary for the Office of the Director General of the Foreign Service; during 2021, he also served as the senior bureau official for the Bureau of Global Talent Management.

 Nomination as U.S. ambassador to Bulgaria

 On June 8, 2022, President Joe Biden nominated Merten to serve as the United States ambassador to Bulgaria.
 On November 29, 2022, hearings on his nomination were held before the Senate Foreign Relations Committee.
 On December 7, 2022, the committee favorably reported the nomination to the Senate.
 On December 13, 2022, his nomination was confirmed in the Senate by voice vote.
-He was sworn in by Acting Deputy Secretary John R. Bass on February 3, 2023, and is awaiting his presentation of credentials to the president of Bulgaria.
+He was sworn in by Acting Deputy Secretary John R. Bass on February 3, 2023, and presented his credentials to President Rumen Radev on April 7, 2023.